Wyoming Bowling Center History

 I debated whether to add this entry but it is clear that discussions took place for a YMCA-type building be built as early as 1910.

 In May 1910, religious Laramie men had a meeting at the Presbyterian Church and suggested a bowling alley and gymnasium would be good.
 By October 1910, the Laramie Literary Club requested a committee to look into the feasibility of a swimming pool and bowling alley.
-In March 1912, religious Laramie men had a meeting and proposed a bowling alley and gymnasium in the basement of St. Matthew's Cathedral.
-In 1914, E. J. Stump, the bowling proprietor of the Brunswick Billiard Hall, mentions the YMCA efforts of Laramie men.
-In conclusion, I doubt these alleys were ever built, but the Laramie Country Club ten pin alleys may have its roots in these discussions. |
+In 1914, E. J. Stump, the bowling proprietor of the Brunswick Billiard and Bowling Parlors, mentions the YMCA efforts of Laramie men.
+The YMCA alleys never materialized officially, but the St. Matthew's Cathedral basement alley soon arose and likely appeased the desires for the time being. |

 | Images: |